 EAPPI is a church programme but is open to all and there is no requirement to be Christian or involved in a church.
-We welcome applications from EAs of all faiths and none.
+We welcome applications from people of all faiths and none.

-EAs are not paid but they receive a living allowance and their expenses are paid.
+EAs are not paid but they receive a living allowance for their time in Palestine and their expenses are paid.
 We recognise that the unpaid nature of the work makes service as an EA very difficult for some people, particularly those with caring responsibilities and those without financial stability.
 We regret that our current funding does not allow us to change this.